speedyleion/speedyleion.github.io/_posts/2021-07-11-WinMain-and-stdout.markdown

 `stderr`, then reopens them to output to [`CONOUT$`][CONOUT].
 [`CONOUT$`][CONOUT] is a Windows specific filename for the current console.

-Sumarizing; this attaches the program to the parent's console and redirects `stdout` and `stderr` to the parent console.
+Summarizing; this attaches the program to the parent's console and redirects `stdout` and `stderr` to the parent console.

 Running the tests with this solution results in: